ty-thomas/Thomas_Resume/docs/index.md

 __Service Missionary__, Mexico
 - Collaborated with church leaders to better the community
-- Lead, instructed, and supported teams of 16+ missionaries
+- Led, instructed, and supported teams of 16+ missionaries

 ## Skills